barbazul/1kfa/mod_guide_gm.md

 As players choose cards, there may be opportunities to explain some of the deeper rules.

-When a player chooses a card with an UNENCUMBERED tag, take that opportunity to explain how Item and Pack cards impact those types of moves.
+When a player chooses a card with an Encumbrance Penalty, take that opportunity to explain how Item and Pack cards impact those types of moves.

-When a player chooses a card with an IMMEDIATE tag, take that opportunity to explain that they can only use one IMMEDIATE move at a time, and that they don't risk a GM move if they flip ✅︎ or ✗.
+When a player triggers a *FAST* move, take that opportunity to explain that they can only use one *FAST* move per turn, and that they don't risk a GM move if they flip ✅︎ or ✗.

 #### If every player has played 1kFA before